-1. Peer and Instructor Evaluations (20%): You will rate your classmates on three dimensions using a 1-10 scale - 1 being poor and 10 being excellent: 1) overall preparation and commitment to the exercises and contributions to the course, 2) skill in one-time negotiations where the future relationship does not matter much, and 3) skill in negotiations where the future relationship matters significantly.
+- 1. Peer Evaluations (10%): You will rate your classmates on three dimensions using a 1-10 scale 1 being poor and 10 being excellent: 1) overall preparation and commitment to the exercises and contributions to the course, 2) skill in one-time negotiations where the future relationship does not matter much, and 3) skill in negotiations where the future relationship matters significantly.
 This will be submitted AT THE END OF THE COURSE.
 There will be a peer evaluation tool posted on webCafé.
 It is your responsibility to keep track of your evaluations of your fellow students.
 Your evaluations will be submitted at the end of the term.
 The final results will be distributed once calculated.
 There is no need to indicate the class in which you negotiated with the peer.
 If you negotiate with someone more than once, submit only your single overall evaluation, not two or three.
-If you do not negotiate with an individual, do not submit a peer evaluation on them.
-The professor will incorporate his assessment of the

-2. Personal Journal Entries (20%): Six journal entries are required, beginning with one due in class 2 based on the negotiations conducted in class 1.
-You must also complete and also for the negotiations conducted in classes 4, 5 and 6.
-These journal entries will be due in the following class (thus you will be turning in papers in classes 2, 5, 6 and 7 related to in class negotiations).
-Please write no more than a one-page analysis of a negotiation from that class answering the questions given at the end of this syllabus.
-In addition to those papers, you will be given additional instructions for the ethics related journal entry due in class 9 and the guest speaker related journal entries due in class 11.
-IN THE SYLLABUS INDICATES AN ASSIGNMENT IS DUE
+If you do not negotiate with an individual, do not submit a peer evaluation on them. - 2.
+Negotiation Performance: At the professors option course grade may be increased by one half of a grade for outstanding class participation and negotiation performance. - 3.
+Journal Entries (30%): Six journal entries are due, beginning with class 2 and ending with class 11.
+Classes in which a journal entry is due are marked by an asterisk.
+Please write no more than a two-page analysis of a negotiation from the previous week's class by answering the questions given in the end of this syllabus.
+YOU MUST ALSO KEEP A LOG OF YOU PAPERCLIP NEGOTIATIONS IN EVERY JOURNAL ENTRY THAT IS SUBMITTED (Question 7).
+A BRIEF SUMMARY OF YOUR PAPERCLIP NEGOTIATION WILL BE DUE BY CLASS 11.
+Please see instructions on pages 6 & 7. - 4.
+Mid-term Exam (30%): Class 7 (March 24, 2008) - 5.
+Analytical Paper (30% of your grade: 6-8 pages, double-spaced).
+This paper should focus on some high profile negotiation of the past or present.
+The paper should display the facts of the negotiation, related negotiation research, as well as your analysis.
+TURN IN A PARAGRAPH DESCRIBING YOUR TOPIC IN CLASS 6.
+THE PAPER IS DUE AT NOON ON THE FRIDAY FOLLOWING THE LAST DAY OF CLASS MAY 1.
+This is your chance to demonstrate your ability to analyze negotiations as a consultant, advisor, or strategist for others - something we will do throughout the course.
+Do not use the paper to write about a personal negotiation you face or have faced in the past.
+This topic is best suited for your journal.
+LATE PAPERS WILL RECEIVE AN F. THERE WILL BE ABSOLUTELY NO EXCEPTIONS!